OpenEvalProject/evals/manuscripts/elife-64007/v2/manuscript.md

 ## Abstract

 Circadian clocks in fungi and animals are driven by a functionally conserved transcription–translation feedback loop.
-In Neurospora crassa , negative feedback is executed by a complex of Frequency (FRQ), FRQ-interacting RNA helicase (FRH), and casein kinase I (CKI), which inhibits the activity of the clock’s positive arm, the White Collar Complex (WCC).
-Here, we show that the prd-2 ( period-2 ) gene, whose mutation is characterized by recessive inheritance of a long 26 hr period phenotype, encodes an RNA-binding protein that stabilizes the ck-1a transcript, resulting in CKI protein levels sufficient for normal rhythmicity.
-Moreover, by examining the molecular basis for the short circadian period of upf-1 mutants, we uncovered a strong influence of the Nonsense Mediated Decay pathway on CKI levels.
-The finding that circadian period defects in two classically derived Neurospora clock mutants each arise from disruption of prd-6 ck-1a regulation is consistent with circadian period being exquisitely sensitive to levels of casein kinase I .
+In Neurospora crassa, negative feedback is executed by a complex of Frequency (FRQ), FRQ-interacting RNA helicase (FRH), and casein kinase I (CKI), which inhibits the activity of the clock’s positive arm, the White Collar Complex (WCC).
+Here, we show that the prd-2 (period-2) gene, whose mutation is characterized by recessive inheritance of a long 26 hr period phenotype, encodes an RNA-binding protein that stabilizes the ck-1a transcript, resulting in CKI protein levels sufficient for normal rhythmicity.
+Moreover, by examining the molecular basis for the short circadian period of upf-1prd-6 mutants, we uncovered a strong influence of the Nonsense Mediated Decay pathway on CKI levels.
+The finding that circadian period defects in two classically derived Neurospora clock mutants each arise from disruption of ck-1a regulation is consistent with circadian period being exquisitely sensitive to levels of casein kinase I.

 ## Introduction